 I always thought it was a good circuit and a good story.
 His was a good stretch of a life spread across a number of years.
 I was amazed and, because of my respect for the man, a bit thankful to see that I, too, had completed a similar odyssey to the West Coast, had good adventures, had good experiences, before heading back to the Capital City.

-The friend in the lower-right picture is none other than teacher, mentor, traveler of the same cycle, Rick Byars.
+To Ms. Wolf’s right, with the same smile that I often saw in my classes is none other than teacher, mentor, traveler of the same cycle, Rick Byars.

 The season of closing cycles.

 There is yet gold in California: the friends I made there and the experiences I had are the gold that make a life rich, and the sunny spun gold that cascades from my sweet Lauren’s head is all the proof that I need that aurium exists there yet.

 - Finance kids work hard in intro finance because it’s their major, ditto

 accounting, etc. People who are taking it because they have to kinda get